-Last time I posted an article on how a CX team should unite silos between business functions in order to focus on improving the customer experience.
-In this post I wanted to break that down a little further and discuss the key components to a CX function and how building the function is not as daunting as the pundits make it out to be.
-It’s also not helping that the statistics about CX programs aren’t very flattering.
+Topbox recently published an article on how a CX team should unite silos between business function in order to improve the customer experience.
+In this post, Topbox is breaking this down a bit further and discussing the key components to a CX function and how building the function is not as daunting as the pundits make it out to be.
+It also doesn’t help that the statistics about CX programs aren’t very flattering.

 The 4 Key Components to a CX Function